grahamedgecombe/arc/README.markdown

 ### Patching GRUB

-GRUB up to version 1.99 has a bug where it load parts of a 64-bit ELF file as if it were a 32-bit ELF file.
+GRUB up to and including version 1.99 has a bug where it load parts of a 64-bit ELF file as if it were a 32-bit ELF file.
 If booting with your distribution's GRUB package doesn't work, or if you downloaded GRUB 1.99 from source, you will need to patch it to fix this problem.

 In `grub-core/loader/multiboot_elfxx.c` you should add the following: